Benjamindodgson/MyMovies/README.md

 ## Project Requirements

+### Unit Tests:
+- **Coverage**: Implement unit tests to ensure critical logic is covered.
+- **Testing Framework**: Use **XCTest** to create unit tests for the business logic and API interactions.
+- **Mocking**: Use mocking techniques to test network requests, avoiding actual API calls during testing.
+- **Core Features**: Ensure that core functionalities, including movie search, API data handling, and any custom views, are thoroughly tested.

 ### Basic Features:
 1. **Movie Search Screen**:
    - Provide a search interface for users to search for movies by title.